琴仙姫

 Eimi Tagore-Erwinis a doctoral candidate of East Asian Studies at New York University and an emerging curator.
 Her research focus is contemporary Transpacific art engaging with colonial history, memory, and politics.
 She recently curated Floating Monuments: Motoyuki Shitamichi at Alison Bradley Projects and is a 2023 Curatorial Fellow at the Shigeko Kubota Video Art Foundation.
 She was a 2021 Wikipedia Fellow for PoNJA-Genkon and Asia Art Archive in America, where she focused on Japanese artists who have faced censorship.

-New Publication
+Recent Publication

 March 15th, 2023